Skip to content ↓

 Learning at Gordon Primary School is broad with a wide range of engaging experiences that reinforce key concepts in every subject.
 It is balanced so that children receive a full and rich curriculum containing all subjects, and implemented well so that children remember in the long term the information and skills they have been taught.
 We place priority on the children’s personal, social and emotional development because we know this is key to a successful school career and life in general.
 Our curriculum is designed to engage and meet the needs of all children and enables them to achieve success in all subjects.

-This term we will be working on the following topics:
+This term we will be working on the following subjects:

 English

-When assessing the effectiveness of our writing, we will suggest improvements to spellings and punctuation as well as the correct use of grammar.
+When assessing the effectiveness of our writing, we will suggest improvements in spellings, punctuation as well as correct use of grammar.
 We will also propose changes to our vocabulary to make our writing more interesting and engaging.

-We will be doing Guided Reading lessons three times a week and Reading For Pleasure every day.
-When reading, we will be discussing new vocabulary, use stem sentences to explain our understanding of a text, and we will justify our answers, opinions and arguments.
+During Guided Reading sessions we will justify answers, opinions and arguments.
 Further to this, we will discuss our understanding by predicting what might happen next from details stated and implied.
 We will also draw inferences and justify them using accurate evidence from the text.

 Maths

-We will be teaching maths using the National Centre for Excellence in the Teaching of Mathematics (NCETM) materials and guidance.
-We will be covering adding and subtracting across 10, numbers to 1000, right angles, securing mental calculations and column addition in the autumn term.
+We will be teaching maths using the NCETM materials and guidance.
+We will be covering non-unit fractions, measurement (length, mass, capacity and volume), parallel and perpendicular sides in polygons and time.
 The children will be presented with various contexts, representations and manipulatives to support their mathematical learning.
 We will apply this knowledge to solving word problems, using bar modelling and part-part whole models as a key representation.

 Science